On this page

 - If there is going to be a delay, the Ambulance Communications Centre will call regularly to check on how you are and see if things have changed.
 If things get worse, they will give you advice and may increase the priority of your case.

-- If your condition is not life-threatening in any way, a registered nurse may call you back to talk through your symptoms.
+- If your condition is not life-threatening in any way, a health professional may call you back to talk through your symptoms.
 They might help you make an appointment with your doctor or recommend ways that you can look after yourself.

 For more information about what happens when you call 111 visit the St. John Ambulance and Wellington Free Ambulance websites.